Sleep Clinic in Lafayette, IN

 A bad night of sleep every now and then is likely not something you need to see a doctor about.
 However, if you notice that your daily routine has become a struggle because of lack of quality sleep, speaking with a doctor about your symptoms can be an important step to take if you want to ensure your health and well-being in the future.
 Chronic sleep deprivation can not only cause fatigue, but may slow your reaction time, making it dangerous for you to drive or perform certain tasks at work.
 Sleep deprivation can also lead to unwanted weight gain as your body requires more food to keep it energized and working.
 Additionally, sleep deprivation may negatively impact your mental health, your relationships with loved ones, and decrease your productivity at work.
 If you notice that you are more tired than usual and that making small changes to your lifestyle or sleep routine such as avoiding screens before bed or skipping your afternoon cup of coffee do not improve your sleep, it is time to speak with a doctor who can help you understand your condition and find the right treatment for your body.

-At Koala® Center for Sleep & TMJ Disorders, our sleep clinic in Lafayette, IN can provide essential treatment options for your sleep issues, so you can get the rest you need to be your best self each morning.
+At Koala® Center For Sleep & TMJ Disorders, our sleep clinic in Lafayette, IN can provide essential treatment options for your sleep issues, so you can get the rest you need to be your Top self each morning.
 Please call us to schedule your consultation and take the first step toward better sleep now and for the rest of your life.